dannygipson95/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  The context API allows us to pass data from children to parent and also lets us pass data from a parent to a grandchild without passing unused props to the child component

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  When triggered actions deliver data for state to the store

+  Reducers change the state according to the delivered action and payload and return it

+  The store is the external hub for state data that is accessed by components in order to freely move state data

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state is shared over many components throughout the app and should be used when information needs to be widespread, and available

+  Component state is local and only available to a component and its children if passed down via props.
+This should be used for small scale changes of state that are unimportant to other areas of the app

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  redux-thunk allows us to call actions as functions that carry out asynchronous operations before carrying on to the synchronous operations

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  I enjoyed the context API, because it was easier to comprehend, although I can see how redux would be more applicable

 ## Project Set Up